 I found out about Lightroom after some Instagram influencers started selling their own presets (and that trend is still going on).
 Presets are filters you can make yourself by changing any possible thing on your shot.
 I bought some sets myself, but none of them gave me the looks that I wanted, or I still felt like it was “too much”.
 So I started making my own presets.

 After you edit a photo, and you are satisfied on how it looks, you can literally use copy to save all changes you made on it.
 You can choose which elements you want to copy.
-I usually leave all selected.
+I usually leave all selected, except the exposure and/or white balance.

 Then when you press the “+” at the presets column on the left you can add the copied choice of changes.
 Give it a name you will remember and a folder you want to save it on and voila: your own preset.
 Now you can apply it to other pictures and change a bit the exposure if necessary.